 Companies that already implemented AP automation that allows employees to work from home found themselves in a very fortunate position during COVID-19.

-For example, one of our customers, a leading provider of mortgage insurance in the United States, told us, “We got CoreIntegrator’s AP automation solution installed just in time, and since we were forced to work from home, we were able to keep processing without any disruption in our business.”
+For example, one of our customers is a leading provider of mortgage insurance in the United States.
+They told us, “We got CoreIntegrator’s AP automation solution installed just in time.
+And since we were forced to work from home, we were able to keep processing without any disruption in our business.”

 If your AP automation solution let you down during COVID-19 then take a look at our solutions.
 We can have you up and running on 100% remote automated AP processing in as little as 3 days!

 And we can even implement your AP automation solution 100% remotely!